MSc Podiatry Degree Apprenticeship (Pre-registration)

 • Apprentice contribution £0.

-DAPOD411 Practice placement 1: A clinical module where students will gain knowledge of interprofessional practice in the workplace.
+DAPOD411 Practice placement 1: A clinical module where students will gain core podiatry assessment skills and knowledge of interprofessional practice in the workplace.

-DAPOD511 Practice placement 2: A clinical module where apprentices will begin to develop their podiatric clinical skills in a supervised environment.
+DAPOD511 Practice placement 2: A clinical module where apprentices will begin to develop their clinical autonomy and understanding of biomechanics.

-DAPOD611: Practice placement 3: A clinical module where apprentices will demonstrate their clinical skills with increasing autonomy, whilst demonstrating decision making and clinical reasoning abilities.
+DAPOD611: Practice placement 3: A clinical module where apprentices will demonstrate competence in the range of core skills required of a entry level practitioner.
+Decision making and clinical reasoning abilities will be developed.

-DAPOD704 Studies of the lower limb: Develops in-depth exploration of the aetiology and pathology of musculoskeletal conditions of the foot and ankle and the role of footwear/orthotic therapy using a critical and cognitive approach.
+DAPOD711 Musculoskeletal conditions and applied biomechanics in the foot and lower limb: Develops in-depth exploration of the aetiology and pathology of musculoskeletal conditions of the foot and ankle and the role of footwear/orthotic therapy using a critical and cognitive approach.

-DAPOD715 Project design for research: Students will explore methodology and methods relevant to the development of a research project and by the end of the module will formulate a research proposal.
+DAPOD715 Project design for research: Students, benefiting from interprofessional learning approach, will explore methodology and methods relevant to the development of a research project.
+By the end of the module will formulate a research proposal.

 DAPOD716 Research dissertation: This module will enable students to complete their dissertation under supervision from the module team and a named dissertation supervisor.